-The food and wine heartland of South Africa
+The food & wine heartland of South Africa

 The name of the area soon changed to le Coin Français ("the French Corner"), and later to Franschhoek (Afrikaans for "French Corner"), with many of the settlers bestowing names upon their new farms that reflected the areas in France from which they originated.
 La Dauphine, La Motte, La Cotte, Cabrière, Provence, Chamonix and Dieu Donné were among some of the first established farms.
 To this day many of these farms retain their original farmhouses.